• Skip to primary navigation

 Where to Stay on the North Rim

 Your options are limited on the North Rim, but that’s a small price to pay for quiet trails and jaw-dropping viewpoints.
-You can stay in the town of Kanab, which is approximately an hour and a half drive to the rim.
+You can stay in the town of Kanab, which is approximately an hour and a half drive to the rim and is home to some great Kanab hikes.

 Alternatively, there are a few spots that have cabins near the north entrance, as well as paid camping.
 Inside the park, you can stay at one of three campgrounds along the main road of the park, Grand Lodge (pricey) or get a permit for Tuweep, a camping area accessible by high clearance, 4WD vehicles only right on the rim.